 by Richard Brown June 14, 2022

-The original flat Sailcloth I tested (there are now additional padded and perforated models) was instantly soft and felt incredibly durable.
+The original flat Sailcloth I tested (there are now additional padded Mayday) was instantly soft and felt incredibly durable.
 I thoroughly enjoyed wearing it for my 2-week test in very hot and humid conditions.
 Build quality, function and comfort were top-notch.
 The grey stitching was stylish and subtle.
 Throughout the T&E experience, it reminded me of the fine black nylon strap that came with the Omega Speedmaster Dark Side of The Moon Special Edition.
 I always hugely admired this strap and I had looked to buy one for my Speedmaster Professional however, I soon changed my mind when the manager of my local Omega Boutique shop optimistically quoted £300 for the two-piece strapalone and then an additional £150 for the black deployment buckle it required!

 Fortunately, the ZULUDIVER Sailcloth created exactly the same look without sacrificing feel or style, and I could not wait to get back to the UK to try the strap on my Omega and Bulova Moonwatches.